jsmith628/wedged/README.md

  - `homogenous` (planned) interprets the structs in `algebra` as affine spaces and their operations in ℝ<sup>n-1</sup> using homogeneous coordinates

-Additionally, the module `galgebra::base` contains the core components common to all subsystems.
+Additionally, the module `wedged::base` contains the core components common to all subsystems.

 ## Nomenclature and Conventions

 Naming in geometric algebra can vary slightly across authors, so the particular conventions have been chosen:
-- in `galgebra`, a `SimpleBlade` refers to an object constructed from the wedge product of vectors whereas a `Blade` refers to _any_ object of a particular grade
+- in `wedged`, a `SimpleBlade` refers to an object constructed from the wedge product of vectors whereas a `Blade` refers to _any_ object of a particular grade
 - a `Rotor` is used exclusively for objects with unit norm that encode rotations